11 ways to prevent Zika in Bali

 - 7 How to prevent catching Zika in Bali:

 - 8 Conclusion on Zika Virus in Bali

 - 10 People are reading:

-The Zika virus is a condition that causes symptoms including rash, fever, conjunctivitis, muscle and joint pain, fatigue and headaches.
-Symptoms are usually mild if present and most people do not develop symptoms- if they do develop it is usually two to seven days after being bitten.
+The Zika virus is a condition spread by the Aedes mosquito.
+Zika virus symptoms include rash, fever, conjunctivitis, muscle and joint pain, fatigue and headaches.
+Zika virus symptoms are usually mild if present and most people do not develop symptoms- if they do develop it is usually two to seven days after being bitten.
 The Zika virus is present in Bali, Indonesia.

 How do you catch the Zika virus?

 You catch the Zika virus by being bitten by an infected Aedes mosquito or by sexual transmission.
 The Aedes mosquitos are usually day mosquitos and there are things to do to prevent infection (see How To Prevent Zika below).
 Zika can also be transmitted by unprotected sexual contact so if you are infected with Zika you should use protection for six months after catching the virus.

 What is the risk to pregnant women and babies?

 If a pregnant woman catches the Zika virus, her baby can be born with microcephaly.
 The media has reported on many cases of this Zika virus symptom after an epidemic of the Zika virus in some South American countries.
 Women can also pass the Zika virus to their baby if they conceive after catching the Zika virus; children affected by this have become known in the media as ‘Zika babies’.

 The official advice to pregnant women is to wait eight weeks after visiting a Zika country to start trying to conceive- however the advice is six months for men as they carry the virus for longer, so if you have travelled to a Zika country together the wait would be six months as a couple if you took the official advice.
 The actual percentage of pregnant women who catch Zika and pass it to their babies is very small.